-This topic only lists the core capability changes related to real-time analysis.
-For more information about the full capabilities and iterations of OceanBase Database, see Release Note.
+This topic lists only the core capability changes related to real-time analytics.
+For more information about the full set of capabilities and iterations of OceanBase Database, see Release Note.

 V4.3.5 BP5